erdum/didx_attendence_app/README.md

 ## Configuration

+1. Make a google cloud project and enable google sheets api in services section then generate a api key for environment variable

-1. Make google spreadsheet accessible by any one with the link and role as a editor
+2. Make a google spreadsheet as described above and make it accessible by any one with the link and role as a editor

-2. Create account in [sheetson.com](https://sheetson.com) and copy api key for environment variable
+3. Create a account in [sheetson.com](https://sheetson.com) and copy api key for environment variable

-3. Create a project in firebase and enable google auth provider in authentication section
+4. Create a new project in firebase and enable google auth provider in the authentication section

-4. Add web app into your firebae project and copy api key and auth domain from config object
+5. Click on add web app in your firebae project console and copy api key and auth domain from config object for environment variable

 ## Environment Variables